Glutathione: Your Body's Master Antioxidant and Why You May Need More

 Beyond Antioxidant Defense

-If several of these apply to you — and for most adults over 35, they do — you may be depleting glutathione faster than you are producing it.
+If several of those apply at once, you may be using glutathione faster than you can replenish it.

 What the Research Shows

-A randomized, double-blind, placebo-controlled trial published in the European Journal of Clinical Nutrition examined the effects of liposomal glutathione supplementation in healthy adults.
-After just two weeks, participants showed glutathione increases of up to 40% in whole blood and 100% in peripheral blood mononuclear cells (PBMCs).
-Perhaps most striking, natural killer cell cytotoxicity — a key measure of immune readiness — increased by up to 400% [4].
+A randomized, double-blind, placebo-controlled trial published in the European Journal of Clinical Nutrition evaluated liposomal glutathione supplementation in healthy adults.
+Participants showed increases in glutathione markers and changes in immune-related measures, including natural killer cell activity [4].

-A 2017 review published in Clinical, Cosmetic and Investigational Dermatology examined glutathione's effects on skin aging and melanogenesis.
-The evidence suggests that glutathione influences skin health through multiple mechanisms: reducing oxidative damage to collagen-producing fibroblasts, modulating melanin synthesis pathways, and supporting the skin's own antioxidant defense system [2].
+A 2017 review in Clinical, Cosmetic and Investigational Dermatology examined glutathione's potential role in skin aging and pigmentation pathways.
+The evidence suggests glutathione may help support skin quality through antioxidant effects and melanogenesis-related mechanisms [2].

 Injectable vs. Oral: The Bioavailability Question

-If glutathione is so important, why not just take a capsule?
-This is where delivery method becomes critical.
+If glutathione matters this much, why not just take a capsule?

 Is Glutathione Therapy Right for You?

-- You are over 35 and noticing declines in energy, skin quality, or recovery
+- are over 35 and noticing changes in recovery, skin quality, or resilience

-- You want to support your body's natural detoxification pathways
+- want to support antioxidant and detoxification systems

-At RenuviaRX, glutathione injectable therapy starts at $109 per month — under $16 per dose.
-Every treatment plan is supervised by a board-certified physician who reviews your health profile and tailors the protocol to your individual needs.
-There are no insurance hassles, no waiting rooms, and your treatments are shipped directly to your door.
+At RenuviaRX, glutathione injectable therapy starts at $109 per month.
+Each plan is supervised by a board-certified physician and shipped directly to your door.

 Medical Disclaimer: The information provided in this article is for educational and informational purposes only and is not intended as medical advice.
 Glutathione therapy should not be used to diagnose, treat, cure, or prevent any disease or medical condition.
 Always consult with a qualified healthcare provider before beginning any supplement regimen or health program.
 These statements have not been evaluated by the Food and Drug Administration.
-This product is not intended to diagnose, treat, cure, or prevent any disease.
 Individual results may vary.

 References